Blog

 What good character covers

-The Home Office considers both positive and negative factors when assessing good character.
+The Home Office considers both negative and positive factors when making a decision.

-• Honesty and integrity in dealings with government authorities.
+• Been honest and truthful in dealings with the government.

-• Avoidance of activities harmful to the UK or society.
+• Not been involved in activities harmful to the UK or society.

 Criminal convictions

-• Custodial prison sentence of 12 months or more.
+• A custodial prison sentence of 12 months or more.

-• Consecutive prison sentences totaling 12 months or more.
+• Consecutive prison sentences totalling 12 months or more.

-• Sexual offences or inclusion on the Sex Offenders Register.
+• Committed sexual offences or appears on the Sex Offenders Register.

 • Fines.